rohitkukreja705/Popular-places/README.md

   installing a new build over an old one on the same phone will fail until you uninstall the old one first (same issue hit on Zentra-App; fix there was committing a fixed `debug.keystore` and pinning `signingConfigs.debug` to it).
-Ask to have this applied once the first build succeeds and the generated `build.gradle` can be inspected directly.
+Ask to have this applied once you'd rather stop uninstalling between test builds.
 - **Tile provider**: currently points at the shared `tile.openstreetmap.org` servers, which is fine for development but OSM's usage policy asks heavier-traffic or public apps to move to a dedicated free tile provider